-Permit Year Description of Progress Changes

-1 The Town's consultant met with the PWD and ISWG communities on 1/17/2014, where discussions occurred regarding the flow rates, target chlorine concentrations and best practices.
+Permit Year Description of Progress Changes 1 The Town's consultant met with the PWD and ISWG communities on 1/17/2014, where discussions occurred regarding the flow rates, target chlorine concentrations and best practices.
 The PWD agreed to conduct chlorine monitoring and to investigate BMPS to reduce chlorine discharges.
-The Town provided the PWD with shape files showing the highest priority watershed (Presumpscot River Watershed HUC 0106000103) on June 3, 2014.
-None
+None The Town provided the PWD with shape files showing the highest priority watershed (Presumpscot River Watershed HUC 0106000103) on June 3, 2014.
 2 No work required or completed this Permit Year.
 Measurable Goal was renumbered 3.6.1.
 It was incorrectly numbered in the Stormwater Program Management Plan.

-3

-4

-5
+3 No work required or completed this Permit Year.
+None 4 5